xitongsys/parquet-go/README.md

 ## Schema

-There are three methods to define the schema: go struct tags, Json, CSV, Arrow metadata.
+There are four methods to define the schema: go struct tags, Json, CSV, Arrow metadata.
 Only items in schema will be written and others will be ignored.

 ### Tag